ak--47/tech-201/capstone.md

 Pat yourself on the back for making it this far!
 You've demonstrated commitment, curiosity, and a passion for learning that will serve you well in your future endeavors.

-You have now arrived at the capstone project, where you will apply all that you've learned in a practical, hands-on way.
+You have now arrived at the **capstone project**, where you will apply all that you've learned in a practical, hands-on way.
 This is your opportunity to showcase your skills, creativity, and problem-solving abilities that corresponds to your IC level.

 ## Project Overview

-In this capstone project, you will work on a real-world data engineering problem from start to finish.
+In this capstone project, you will work on a **real-world data engineering problem from start to finish**.
 You will be responsible for designing and **implementing a data pipeline** that takes **files in google cloud storage** and brings them into Mixpanel as **well-formed events, properties, and users**.

 You should then make a ~10min final presentation (slides + code + demo) of your project, highlighting the architecture, technologies used, and any challenges you faced along the way.